MILITANT ATHEISM EXPOSED HOME

 CONCLUSION

 There are, therefore, no justifiable reasons for atheists to gloat about the Barna research.
-When various relevant factors are taken into consideration, atheists are not as successful in their relationships as they would like others to believe.
-This does not excuse the very high rate of divorce among some professing Christians.
+The Barna stats about low atheist divorce rates are an "illusion" that cunning and skillful atheists propagandists have been parading for years to elevate their philosophy.
+The reality is that relationships among atheists are a vortex of instability with much accompanying turmoil and mental anguish.
+When the various relevant factors are taken into consideration, atheists are not as successful in their relationships as they would like others to believe.
+This does not excuse the very high rate of divorce among "some" Christian groups.
 Divorce is strongly condemned by the Christian Master, and going against His will makes evident a superficial and hypocritical form of Christianity that only serves to give ammunition to the enemies of Jesus Christ.

 [4] Ibid